 Dried fruits and nuts are a part of various traditional meals in the world.
 They have been incorporated in contemporary diet plans like the DASH (Dietary Approaches to Stop Hypertension) and Mediterranean (MedDiet) diets.
-In this article, we’d be exploring one such popular dried fruit – dried apricot.
+In this article, we’ll be exploring one such popular dried fruit – dried apricot.

 Dried apricots, like their fresh counterparts, are powerhouses of nutrition.
 They contain fiber, minerals, vitamins, and essential phytochemicals.
-They possess excellent texture and are known for their therapeutic benefits.
+They also possess excellent texture and are known for their therapeutic benefits.

 Want to know how dried apricots can be healthy?
 Well, you have to keep reading!

 Table Of Contents

 How Are Dried Apricots Made?
 Are They Healthy?

 Dried apricots (Prunus americana Lam.) are obtained from drying the apricot fruits.
 The process involves evaporating the water content of the fruits without harming or reducing their nutritive value (1).

 Dried apricots are rich in calcium, potassium, iron, phosphorus, and vitamins A, C, and E.